Bikatr7/Seisen/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------
 **Notes**<a name="notes"></a>

 Built for Windows.

-Linux and Mac are not supported at this time, but may be in the future.
+May work on Linux/Mac, attempts were made to make it cross platform, but no guarantees.
+I'd welcome any feedback on this.

 Python Version: 3.8+